wa1kb0y/yii2-sortable-gridview/README.md

 * **sortingPromptText**  (optional) The text shown in the model while the server is reordering model.
 You can use HTML tag in this attribute.
 Default to "Loading...".
 * **failText**  (optional) The text shown in alert box when sorting failed.
 Default to "Fail to sort".

+### Bootstrap 4 Support

+By default extension works with Bootstrap 3, to enable Bootstrap 4 support you must add `bsVersion => '4.x'` in to your app params array.

 ## License
 yii2-sortable-gridview is released under the MIT License.
 See the bundled LICENSE for details.